-3.1.6 Trigger Control
+2.1.6 Trigger Control

 The trigger control logic provides control of the intermodule triggering, the TTL Triggers, and the LVDS triggers.
 It is implemented using programmable logic.
-The trigger control logic is only available on the -0001 version.
-The triggers have currently not been approved as LXI compliance.
-Use should be limited to non-LXI applications.
+The trigger control logic is only available on the -0001 and -0003 versions.

-3.1.7 AC/DC Converter
+2.1.7 AC/DC Converter